anthonyfuentes/open_source_learning_project/README.md

 3. Build a curriculum based on these resources, providing some structured learning to other users
 4. Keep track of your progress as you go through a curriculum's resources
 5. Search and discover existing resources and curricula from other users.
 Search by...
-  i.
-Search terms
+  1. Search terms
-  ii.
-Categories
+  2. Categories
-  iii.
-Tags
+  3. Tags
 6. Provide feedback on resources and curricula:
-  i.
-Approval rating
+  1. Approval rating
-  ii.
-Difficulty
+  2. Difficulty
-  iii.
-Completion Time
+  3. Completion Time
-  iv.
-Comments
+  4. Comments

 ## Running OSLP